-The Baseball and Softball Bat Care section offers tips and guidelines for proper care of your bat.
-Although each manufacturer may offer slightly different information the basic principles apply to all bats.
-For further information regarding bat care techniques please see our Vendor section so you may contact the appropriate manufacturer.
+The Baseball Bat and Softball Bat Care section offer tips and guidelines for proper care of your bat.
+Although each manufacturer may offer slightly different information, the basic principles apply to all bats.
+For further information regarding bat care techniques, please see our Vendor section so you may contact the appropriate manufacturer.

 The following is a list of Bat Care Tips that will help you keep your bat in the best condition possible for the longest time possible.